Leader of LGBTQ group apologizes after welcoming men accused in hate crime to equality gala

 Toward the end of it, Lima said he wanted the men to feel included, but it was a comment that created an uproar.

-“I don't remember saying ‘wrongfully accused,’” Lima said.
+"I don't remember ever saying 'wrongfully accused,'" Lima said.
 “I don't speak in those terms.
 I'm not an attorney.
-If that is what I said in haste, I apologize for that. … In no way, shape or form was I trying to pass judgement on them or show that we are in support of them.
-I wanted to give them the opportunity to make themselves better."
+But if that is what I said in haste, I apologize for that. … I wanted to give them the opportunity to make themselves better."

 Copyright 2019 by WPLG Local10.com - All rights reserved.